Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Abstract

 \section{Abstract}

-For autonomous vehicles, safe navigation in complex environments depends on handling a broad range of diverse and rare driving scenarios.
-Simulation- and scenario-based testing have emerged as key approaches to development and validation of autonomous driving systems.
-Traditional scenario generation relies on rule-based systems, knowledge-driven models, and data-driven synthesis, often producing limited diversity and unrealistic safety-critical cases.
-With the emergence of foundation models, which represent a new generation of pre-trained, general-purpose AI models, developers can process heterogeneous inputs (e.g., natural language, sensor data, HD maps, and control actions), enabling the synthesis and interpretation of complex driving scenarios.
-In this paper, we conduct a survey about the application of foundation models for scenario generation and scenario analysis in autonomous driving (as of May 2025).
-Our survey presents a unified taxonomy that includes large language models, vision-language models, multimodal large language models, diffusion models, and world models for the generation and analysis of autonomous driving scenarios.
-In addition, we review the methodologies, open-source datasets, simulation platforms, and benchmark challenges, and we examine the evaluation metrics tailored explicitly to scenario generation and analysis.
-Finally, the survey concludes by highlighting the open challenges and research questions, and outlining promising future research directions.
-All reviewed papers are listed in a continuously maintained repository, which contains supplementary materials and is available at \href{https://github.com/TUM-AVS/FM-for-Scenario-Generation-Analysis}{GitHub.com/TUM-AVS/FM-for-Scenario-Generation-Analysis}.
+Ensuring the safety of autonomous vehicles in real-world environments requires handling a wide spectrum of diverse and rare driving scenarios.
+Scenario-based testing addresses this need by offering a scalable and controlled approach to develop and validate autonomous driving systems.
+However, traditional scenario generation methods relying on rule-based logic, knowledge-driven models, or data-driven synthesis often yield limited diversity and unrealistic cases.
+With the emergence of foundation models, which represent a new generation of pre-trained, general-purpose \gls{ai} models, developers can process heterogeneous inputs (e.g., natural language, sensor data, maps, and control actions), enabling the synthesis, interpretation, analysis of complex driving scenarios.
+In this paper, we review the use of foundation models for scenario generation and scenario analysis in autonomous driving.
+Our survey presents a unified taxonomy that includes large language models, vision language models, multimodal large language models, diffusion models, and world models for the generation and analysis of autonomous driving scenarios, outlining their fundamental principles, applications, and corresponding evaluation metrics.
+In addition, we review the methodologies, open-source datasets, simulation platforms, and benchmark challenges.
+Finally, the survey concludes by highlighting the open challenges, research questions and promising future directions in applying foundation models to scenario generation and analysis in autonomous driving.
+All reviewed papers are listed in a continuously maintained repository, which is publicly available and updated with new research: \href{https://github.com/TUM-AVS/FM-for-Scenario-Generation-Analysis}{GitHub.com/TUM-AVS/FM-for-Scenario-Generation-Analysis}.